Uzoamaka126/Uzoamaka126/README.md

 I am Uzoamaka Anyanwu, a software Engineer living in Lagos, Nigeria.

-I build things for the web with web technologies, mostly CSS, JavaScript and TypeScript :muscle:
+I build things for the web with web technologies, with CSS, JavaScript and TypeScript :muscle:

 ## Other Info
 🌱 I’m currently learning AWS and Python.